henry-AY/capstone-resume-agent/README.md

 #### Polishing Agent: `polish_agent`

 The final step is refinement.
 The polishing agent cleans up the draft, improves readability, enforces consistent formatting and tone, and resolves any awkward phrasing that can appear in earlier generations.
-This stage is crucial to the quality of the final output, as the agent has strict instructions to explicitly produce a polished resume, and in the end, it outputs a fully polished Markdown resume.
+This stage is crucial to the quality of the final output, as the agent has strict instructions to explicitly produce a polished resume, and in the end, it outputs a fully polished Markdown resume (note: the user may have to fill in some blanks after the resume has been polished).

 ## Essential Tools & Helper functions